 Seattle mayoral candidates lay out their plans to address city’s homeless crisis

-With primary election ballots now on the way, Seattle voters will soon get to decide who to support as the city’s next mayor.
+In the 2021 primary election, Seattle voters get to decide who to support as the city’s next mayor.
 And despite a myriad of issues the winning candidate will have to balance, homelessness continues to be front of mind for many.

 So, where do each of the major candidates stand on Seattle’s homeless crisis?